 Natalia Teteriatnikov (DOA Interview)

-Natalia Teteriatnikov was also interviewed by the Image Collections and Fieldwork Archives (ICFA) on June 25, 2013.
-For more information, see ICFA Oral History Initiative: Natalia Teteriatnikov.
+Natalia Teteriatnikov was also interviewed by the Image Collections and Fieldwork Archives (ICFA) on June 25, 2013, as part of the ICFA Oral History Initiative.

 JWC: My name is James Curtin, and I’m here with Joshua Wilson, and we have the great pleasure of interviewing Natalia Teteriatnikov, on June 24th, about her relationships with Dumbarton Oaks over the years.
 So, our understanding is that the first time you came to Dumbarton was when you were a Junior Fellow in 1982.
 Is that correct?